anidev/ToastAPI/README.md

 - Connect to the same WiFi network as your RoboRIO and run `gradlew deploy`
 - Congratulations!
 Now your RoboRIO is equipped with the Toast Core.
 - Want to remove toast?
 We'll miss you, but just deploy your own robot program and it will override Toast

+## Compiling Toast for Simulation
+- Mirror this Repo on your local machine
+- Run `gradlew wpi` to first download WPI libraries
+-   NOTE: use `./gradlew` here and in the future if you are on Linux or Mac OSX
+- Enter the `patches` directory and run `gradlew build` to build the WPILib patches
+- Leave the `patches` directory and again run `gradlew build` to build Toast
+- The jar file for Toast can be found in build/latest

 ## Creating Modules
 Creating Modules for Toast is really simple.
 Download Toast from the [releases page](https://github.com/Open-RIO/ToastAPI/releases) and unzip it.